A-Skvortsov/ANN-Handwritten-Digit-Rec/README.md

 Characteristics:
 - Uses stochastic gradient descent (backprop after each training example)
-- ReLU as activation function
+- Leaky ReLU as activation function (slope parameter of 0.1 for negative values)
-- Mean-squared loss function
+- Cross-entropy loss function, softmax for output layer
 - layout of the mlp can be adjusted w MLP_layout variable in nn.py
 	- initial layer requires 784 neurons (one per input pixel)
 	- final layer requires 10 neurons (1 for each possible digit)